 Future plans: The Port of Benton is partnering with the City of Richland and using Local Revitalization Funds to extend Hagen and Logan Roads along the west boundary of the property.
-This will open up new land for development.
-The Port will further market and upgrade existing land and facilities.
-Planning actions are underway for the 768 acres recently acquired by the Port.
+This will open up new land for development which was surplus during 2016.
+The Port will further market, plan, plat and upgrade existing land and facilities.